Create Bacula file storage#

 Preparation#

-Before starting the Bacula file storage configuration in Bacularis, you need to set proper permissions for the destination storage device(s) directory.
-To check what system user and group your Bacula Storage Daemon uses to work, you can run this command in the console:
+Before configuring file storage in Bacularis, you need to set the correct permissions for the storage directory.
+To determine which system user and group the Bacula Storage Daemon runs under, execute the following command in your terminal:

 ps -o user,group,comm -C bacula-sd